 For similar reasons and to keep municipal sector jobs attractive, other unions in the municipal sector also demanded pay rises that go above the level unions in the private sector have reached so far.

-The two nurses' unions Tehy - The Union of Health and Social Care Professionals in Finland and Super - the Finnish Union of Practical Nurses have demanded a five year pay programme.
+In February, the nurses' unions Tehy and Super issued a demand for a five-year pay programme.
 This would raise nurses' salaries annually by 3.6 per cent over the next 5 years on top of the standard pay increase.